apache/kyuubi-website/src/en/news/2023-04-08-new-committers.md

 has invited [Denis Krivenko](https://github.com/dnskr) to become our committer and we are pleased to announce that he has accepted.

-DDenis Krivenko has been contributing to Kyuubi since Dec.
+Denis Krivenko has been contributing to Kyuubi since Dec.
 2022, he made major improvements to the Kyuubi Helm chart.

 Please join me in congratulating Denis!